How do you travel indefinitely if you aren’t rich and have kids?

 What is their ballpark daily budget?

 The Barnes Family spends about $3500 USD a month.
 This is their total cost, including travel, car, food, rent, etc. That works out to about 116 USD per day.

 How Long Do They Plan To Travel This Way

-There is no end in site for their current way of life.
-Once the kids are old enough, Katie and Jeff hope to end up living back on a boat again sailing hither and tither with the kids.
+There is no end in sight for their current way of life.
+Once the kids are old enough, Katie and Jeff hope to end up living back on a boat again, sailing hither and tither with the kids.

-A lot is riding on the fact that Katie and Jeff will be able to create incomes while travelling.
+A lot is riding on the fact that Katie and Jeff will be able to create income while travelling.

-I asked Katie to give me her top 3 words of advice for anyone out their who dreams of travelling full time and here is what she said.
+I asked Katie to give me her top 3 words of advice for anyone out there who dreams of travelling full time, and here is what she said.

 - “If you are considering it, sell the house rather than rent it.
 Unless it provides good income…It feels amazing to get on a plane and know you don’t have a bunch of things to worry about at home.”

 There are some important lessons to be learned here.

 First, if you want to travel for any length of time, having a plan is great and even necessary, but…..It’s not enough.